 TWI’s Dixon Waterfowl Refuge is a recognized state Important Bird Area under this program administered by the National Audubon Society.

 TWI is working with the Chicago Park District and other partners on the restoration of valuable remnant wetlands in the Lake Calumet area on Chicago’s Southeast Side.

 THE FIELD MUSEUM

 Dr. Doug Stotz, senior conservation ornithologist at the Field Museum, has been monitoring bird populations at TWI's Dixon Waterfowl Refuge since the site’s restoration began in 2001.
-Dr. Stotz, now a member of TWI’s board of directors, is a key advisor regarding the impact on birds of restoration projects at the Refuge.
+Dr. Stotz, also a member of TWI’s board of directors, is a key advisor regarding the impact on birds of restoration projects at the Refuge.

 Forest Preserve District of DuPage County

-TWI partnered with the Forest Preserve District to design a stream restoration, which is now well underway within the St. James Farm and Blackwell forest preserves in Warrenville.
+TWI partnered with the Forest Preserve District to design a stream restoration, which is now underway within the St. James Farm and Blackwell forest preserves in Warrenville.

 Illinois Corn Growers Association